 Chapter 10: Angular Implementation with DI

 In the previous two chapters, we explored how React's hooks and Vue's Composition API integrate with MVVM architecture.
-Both frameworks required custom utilities (useObservable) to bridge RxJS observables with their respective reactive systems.
-Now we turn to Angular—a framework that has a unique advantage: native RxJS integration.
+Both frameworks required a small bridge utility (useSignal) to mirror @web-loom/signals-core signals into their respective reactive systems.
+Now we turn to Angular—a framework that, since version 16+, has grown its own first-class Signals primitive.
+That turns out to be an unusually good match for signals-based ViewModels.

 We'll continue using the GreenWatch greenhouse monitoring system, extracting real implementations from apps/mvvm-angular/ in the Web Loom monorepo.
 By the end of this chapter, you'll understand how to build Angular applications with MVVM architecture—and you'll see that the same ViewModels work identically across React, Vue, and Angular without any modifications.